edinel/RJ-Mini-Tree-PIO/README.md

-Software to drive the christmas lights in our backyard.
+Software to drive the christmas lights in RJ's little tree